 Tools Overview

-groundworkers registers six tool groups.
-Tools appear only when the relevant adapters are available in the config.
+groundworkers registers eight tool groups.
+Tools appear only when the relevant adapters or services are available in the config.

 | Group | Tools | Requires |